harvitronix/reinforcement-learning-car/README.md

 ### Training

 First, you need to train a model.
-This will save weights to the `saved-models` folder.
-You can do this by running:
+This will save weights to the `saved-models` folder. *You may need to create this folder before running*.
+You can train the model by running:

 `python3 learning.py`